AranKomat/Diff-DALLE/README.md

 ## Acknowledgment
 Thanks to everyone who have helped out one way or another (listed alphabetically):
+* [Ben Wang](https://github.com/kingoflolz) for offering some valuable advices.
-* [EleutherAI](https://www.eleuther.ai/) for providing their computational resources for initial experiments
+* [CoreWeave](https://www.coreweave.com/) and [EleutherAI](https://www.eleuther.ai/) for providing their computational resources for training.
+* [Christoph Schuhmann](http://christoph-schuhmann.de/), [Richard Vencu](https://github.com/rvencu), [Romain Beaumont](https://rom1504.fr/) and many others in dalle-pytorch Discord server for building the Crawling@Home dataset, which was used along with our high-resolution dataset.
+Notably, Romain helped us to download the dataset.
 * [Shivanshu Purohit](https://github.com/ShivanshuPurohit) for securing and setting up the computational resources used for this project
-* [Spell](https://spell.ml/) for offering us a generous grant of $40,000 from [Spell Open Research Grant](https://spell.ml/blog/spell-open-research-grant-YIMtSxEAACQAKm81), which was used for training our model
+* [Spell](https://spell.ml/) for offering us a generous grant of $40,000 worth-compute from [Spell Open Research Grant](https://spell.ml/blog/spell-open-research-grant-YIMtSxEAACQAKm81)

 ## Installation